tmaiaroto/osx-appjs-bootstrap/readme.md

 application along with the default port your app will listen on (which you may want to change to avoid conflicts with other things) and more.

+You can of course install any node module you like with npm just like normal.
+Just make sure you are running all that in the ```src``` directory.
+Everything goes in there.

-You can change the default application icon by building your own .icns file and replacing ```src/app.icns``` Just a small note about the application icons...OS X will cache them and while the script tries to remove the .DS_Store file and clear that up, it may not be successful.
-You can typically move the application file around or relaunch Finder to clear the cache and see changes to the app icon.
+You can change the default application icon by making your own .icns file and replacing ```src/app.icns``` Just a small note about the application icons...OS X will cache them.
+I tried to make the bundle script remove that cache best I could, but you may need to take other measures.
+Sorry.
-If you have the ```dist``` directory open in Finder when you go to bundle the application, you may see it update then.
-You can also try changing the view in Finder to a list, etc. in order to see it update.
-It's annoying, I know.
-I tried to make it less painful.

 Be sure to look at the help for the bundle script: ```./bundle.sh --help``` for more options.
 Alternatively, you can change the Info.plist file manually (or with XCode or something) after